Many ecommerce retailers are using a free shipping policy to drive customer satisfaction, and even as a conversion tactic to drive revenue.

 By offering free return shipping, your business is taking on the cost of shipping the product to the customer and paying for return shipping.
 It's because of this hit to the overall bottom line that many retailers are wary of free returns.

 Depending on your product niche, free return shipping policies can become cost centers very quickly.
-The cost of shipping a comforter is much higher than that of dress, so you'll have to carefully consider which products get the nod for free returns.
+The cost of shipping a comforter is much higher than that of shipping a dress, so you'll have to carefully consider which products get the nod for free returns.

 By now you've probably figured out that if implemented correctly, the benefits of a free returns policy generally displace the negative side effects it may cause.